va-lopez/Third_party_APIs_scheduler/README.md

 When the user selects "save", the user's inputs are saved into the local storage and are displayed once more when the user refreshes.

+Since moment.js is outdated, I used Luxon as an alternative which was written by one of the creators of moment.js.

 Link to deployed application:
 https://va-lopez.github.io/Third_party_APIs_scheduler/